-The 2012 Chaco Culture Silver Bullion Coin is the second strike in 2012 of the U.S. Mint’s America the Beautiful Silver Bullion Coin® Program.
+The 2012 Chaco Culture Silver Bullion Coin was the second strike in 2012 of the U.S. Mint’s America the Beautiful Silver Bullion Coin® Program.
 Coins in the series are composed of five ounces of .999 fine silver making them the largest bullion products of the US Mint.

-Each Chaco Culture Coin will feature a reverse design emblematic of Chaco Culture National Historical Park which is located in the state of New Mexico.
+Each Chaco Culture Coin features a reverse design emblematic of Chaco Culture National Historical Park which is located in the state of New Mexico.
 Chaco was originally established as a national monument in 1907 to preserve perhaps the best concentrations of ancient Pueblo dwellings located in the United States.
 The structures were constructed around one thousand years ago and remained the largest buildings in North America for centuries.

 2012 Chaco Culture Silver Coin Values